arthur-debert/txtx/README.md

 ## Usage

-The extension automatically activates for all `.txt` and `.txtx` files.
+The extension automatically activates for all `.txt`, `.txtx`, and `.rfc` files.
 If you want to manually set a file to use TxtDoc highlighting:

 1. Open the file
 2. Click on the language mode indicator in the bottom-right corner of VS Code